julianocosta89/otel-lab/lab/README.md

 ## Instrumenting Forecast Service

-We know that the `forecast` service is being called by the `weather` service, but up till now this service is a black box to us.
+We know that the `forecast` service is being called by the `weather` service, but up till now, this service is a black box to us.

 Let's add OpenTelemetry to the service and get some visibility into what this service is doing.